KimothoKarani/airbnb-clone-project/README.md

 ---

 > On smaller teams (or in learning environments), one person may cover several of these roles.
 This project simulates real-world responsibilities to encourage best practices and collaboration.

+## Technology Stack

+This project uses a modern backend technology stack designed for scalability, security, and ease of development.
+Each technology plays a key role in delivering core features of the booking platform.

+- **Django**
+  Serves as the primary backend web framework, enabling rapid development of robust RESTful APIs, business logic, and built-in administrative tools.

+- **MySQL**
+  Provides a reliable relational database for storing and managing all structured data, including users, properties, bookings, reviews, and payments.

+- **GraphQL**
+  Supports flexible and efficient querying of backend data, allowing clients to request exactly the information they need in a single request.

+- **Docker**
+  Containerizes the application and its dependencies, ensuring consistency across local development, testing, and deployment environments.

+- **GitHub Actions**
+  Automates continuous integration and deployment (CI/CD) workflows, running tests and deploying code changes efficiently on every push.

+---

+> This stack reflects widely-used industry standards and helps ensure that the project is both maintainable and production-ready.